marcusnobrega-eng/DRAIN-LID/README.md

 Several other examples are available in the \Examples folder.
 To run a particular example, please just load the scenario in the main code function.

-Full mathematical documentation of the model is available in the folder \Doc.
+[Read the docs](https://marcusnobrega-eng.github.io/DRAIN-LID/) for full documentation about the model.

 👤 Developer
 **Marcus N. Gomes Jr.**